Driving Test Faults

 What is a fault and how many can you make during your driving test?

 It’s extremely uncommon to come out of a driving test with a clean sheet.
-Most people will incur at least a few minor faults during their driving test and that’s okay.
-The examiner is not expecting you to be perfect; very few people are – especially in a high pressure test environment!
+Most people will get at least a few minor driving test faults during their test and that’s okay.
+The examiner isn’t expecting you to be perfect; very few people are – especially in a high-pressure test environment!

 Types of fault

 There are 3 types of fault you can make during your driving test:

 - Driving fault – also known as a minor, this isn’t potentially dangerous, but it could become a serious fault if repeated.

 - Serious fault – also known as a major, this has the potential to cause danger.

 - Dangerous fault – also known as a major, this involves actual danger to you, the examiner, the public, or property.

 Driving test marking sheet